 - If he says he wants to feel close to you, tell him that being able to relax and know sex is safe will make you feel much closer to him than worrying about the consquences otherwise.

-- Should he persist, tell him that you don't want to put him at risk of any STI's.
+- Should he persist with not wanting to use one, tell him that you don't want to put him at risk of any STI's.
 Even if you've only given a blow job to a partner in the past, there's a chance you could have contracted something.

 - If a man says unprotected sex will make him love you more, tell him that if he loved you, he wouldn't expect you to expose yourself to any risk.